santry/flickr_tags/README.markdown

 ==========
 FlickrTags is an extension for the [Radiant CMS][1] that provides tags for embedding [Flickr][2] slideshows (and, eventually, photographs, photosets, etc.) in pages.
 You can see an example of an embedded slideshow at <http://seansantry.com/portfolio/>.

-The latest version is available at <http://seansantry.com/projects/flickrtags/> and from my subversion repository at <http://seansantry.com/svn/radiant/extensions/flickrtags/trunk>.
+The latest version is available on [GitHub][4].
+When cloning, ensure your clone is named `flickr_tags`:

+        git clone git://github.com/santry/flickrtags.git vendor/extensions/flickr_tags

 `flickr:slideshow`